mingumckevin/mingumckevin/README.md

 ### Profile
 ------------------------------------------
-I am a third-year student focusing on embedded systems.
+I am in my final year with an interest in embedded systems and electrical

 Mainly practising with C